Load Cases for Pipe Stress Analysis: Caesar II Load Cases

 The above load cases (from 33 to 36) are used to check the expansion stress range

 The above-mentioned load cases are the minimum required load cases to analyze any stress system.
 Out of the above load cases, the load cases mentioned in load case numbers 1, 3, 5, 7, 8, and 25-36 are used for stress checks.
-And cases mentioned in load case numbers 1, 2, 4, and 6 to 16 are used for checking restraint forces, displacements, and nozzle load checking.
+The load cases mentioned in load case numbers 1, 2, 4, and 6 to 16 are used for checking restraint forces, displacements, and nozzle load checking.

-Few additional load cases may be required for PSV-connected systems, systems having surge or slug forces, and rotary equipment-connected systems.
+Some additional load cases may be required for PSV-connected systems, systems having surge or slug forces, and rotary equipment-connected systems.

 Seismic and Wind analysis may not be required every time.
 So those load cases can be deleted if the piping system does not fall under the purview of wind and seismic analysis by project specification.
-However to perform wind and seismic analysis proper related data must have to be entered in the Caesar II spreadsheet.
+However, to perform wind and seismic analysis proper related data must have to be entered in the Caesar II spreadsheet.

 If the stress system involves the use of imposed displacements (D) and forces (F) then those have to be added with the above load cases in the form of D1, D2, or F1, F2 as applicable.